FAQS

 1. How do you mount the bike bell?

 First, decide where on your handlebar you want to mount the bell.
 Some people prefer it closer to the grips, some closer to the center stem.
 If you have frequent need to use your bell, you can mount in directly on your grips, so you always have both hands on the bike and instant shifting between silent and ring mode.
 You want to make sure that there are no brake or shifter cables touching the bell, as they will mute the sound somewhat.
-The larger o-ring is for mounts on the grips, or near the thicker stem end of the bar.
-The smaller o-ring is for the narrower end of the bar, closer to the grips.
-Snap the o-ring into the lower slot, with the small finger tab pointed upward and facing forward.
-Place the bell on the bar, and then stretch the o-ring and snap it into the upper slot.

 We recommend that you face the bottom of the bell slightly forward (and away from your knees), in order to avoid possible injury during a crash.
+This also increases the frequency of the ring.

 2. What's the best way to use a TIMBER mountain bike bell?